-- All students are expected to arrive at 20 minutes prior to the start of their shift, in scrubs, to allow time for students to review their patient assignment and the nursing Kardex. - All precepted students are required to provide a learning plan to SMH staff.
+- All students are expected to arrive on the unit 20 minutes prior to the start of their shift, in scrubs, to allow time for students to review their patient assignment and the nursing Kardex. - All precepted students are required to provide a learning plan to SMH staff.
 This learning plan will enhance the delivery of appropriate and rewarding learning experiences.